NuGet/Home/proposed/2021/DotnetNugetTrustedSigners.md

         --configfile                    The NuGet configuration file.
 If specified, only the settings from this file will be used.
 If not specified, the hierarchy of configuration files from the current directory will be used.
 ```

+##### NOTE

+For `trust author` and `trust repository`, `<package>` may be a glob/wildcard.
+This must be consistent across platforms, so the Windows version must expand
+these wildcards when it receives them as arguments.

 #### `> dotnet nuget trust repository`

 ```